 A median can also be determined but not a mean value.
 Interesting comparisons might be: Does the management team have the same driving forces as the service department?
 What driving forces do the sales staff have compared to the production department?

 The Driving Forces is an excellent complement to Puzzle DISC.
-Stimulating working materials are also available for the analysis.
+Stimulating working materials are also available for the assessment.